numberMumbler/mariner/DESIGN.md

 - **Load Archived Articles**: Accessing archived articles is less frequent but can involve a significant number of records.
 Efficient data retrieval mechanisms are necessary to manage the potentially extensive archive without compromising performance.

-These queries form the operational backbone of Mariner, ensuring that users have timely access to relevant and personalized academic content while maintaining system efficiency and data integrity.
-Based on the requirements and considerations discussed, here’s a proposed design for the MongoDB collections and records, including indexing strategies:

 ### Data Lifecycle Management

 In Mariner, the management of data, specifically summary documents, is designed to optimize storage use and ensure content relevance through a well-defined lifecycle.
 Summaries are initially set to expire 8 days after creation, providing users with sufficient time to review the latest research findings.
 If a user archives a summary, indicating lesser immediate value, its expiration is shortened to 3 hours, preparing it for automatic deletion unless reconsidered within that timeframe.
 Conversely, summaries returned to the review feed are reassigned the 8-day expiration period, reflecting their restored significance.
 Bookmarked summaries, valued for long-term reference, are exempt from automatic expiration, remaining indefinitely in the system.
-This automated lifecycle, governed by user interaction, enables Mariner to maintain an efficient and relevant database, dynamically adjusting to user preferences and engagement.

 ### Collections